 Once you get to the Bazaar, it’s a simple matter for the Keyblade to work the palace lock.
 Later in the game, you can return to this room and occasionally find a new type of special Heartless: another mushroom called the Black Fungus.
 Unlike the White Mushroom, the Fungus is hostile, spraying poison gas that Donald and Goofy will just wallow in.
 It’s like Ceberus’ darkness attack: your partners’ limited AI prevents them from moving out of the area of effect, and you’ll spend most of the fight with them dead.
-It’s a pain, because the easiest way to kill the Fungi is one of Sora’s special attacks that demands Donald and Goofy be alive at the time.
+It’s a pain, because the easiest way to kill the Fungi is one of Sora’s special attacks that demands Donald and Goofy be alive at the time (not that you have it yet).
 But that isn’t the end of the fungal combat strategy: they can also turn into completely invincible rock for a time, which is only made worse by the little game you have to play to earn their special items

 The trick is: if you kill a Black Fungus with the last swing of your combo, they’ll drop a powerful item guaranteed.
 Otherwise the drop is simply random, and the odds aren’t very good once you consider the Black Fungi’s low numbers and low appearance rate.
 Between them turning to rock, spraying you with acid and their not having much HP in the first place, killing them with a finisher is easier said than done.
 Thankfully, there are tricks you can use, and the Fungi show up throughout the latter half of the game, so you’ll have plenty of opportunity.